Radiation Entropy in asymptotically AdS Black Holes within f(Q) Gravity: Introduction

 Nevertheless, some issues still remain here.
-First of all, as candidates of quantum gravity, both string theory and loop quantum gravity suggest that black hole entropy receives a logarithmic correction proportional to the area \cite{Fursaev:1994te,Kaul:2000kf,Page:2004xp,Zhang:2008rd,Ghosh:2004rq,Solodukhin:1997yy,Xiang:2006mg} , when quantum effects are taken into account.
+First, as candidates for the quantum gravity theory, both the string theory and loop quantum gravity suggest that the black hole entropy receives a logarithmic correction proportional to the event horizon area \cite{Fursaev:1994te,Kaul:2000kf,Page:2004xp,Zhang:2008rd,Ghosh:2004rq,Solodukhin:1997yy,Xiang:2006mg} , when quantum effects are considered.
 According to the properties of entanglement entropy, for a black hole formed from a pure state, the radiation entropy should coincide with the black hole entropy \cite{Srednicki:1993im}.
-However, in the existing literature on the island rule, such a result has not yet been observed.
-What's more, the situation becomes more problematic in the case of the eternal black hole.
-Under the s-wave approximation, the radiation entropy diverges as the cutoff surface is taken farther from the horizon.
-Since the cutoff surface is fictitious, and the region beyond it is assumed to be weakly gravitating, this result is in direct conflict with the underlying assumptions, indicating that the s-wave approximation fails for the eternal black hole.
-Considering a collapsing black hole can avoid the issues associated with the s-wave approximation \cite{Gan:2022jay}, but the divergence of the radiation entropy with respect to the cutoff surface cannot be avoided, if the island is located inside the horizon.
+However, in the existing literature on the island rule, such a result has not been observed.
+Furthermore, the situation becomes more problematic in the case of the eternal black hole.
+Under the s-wave approximation, the radiation entropy diverges as the cutoff surface is moved farther from the horizon.
+Since the cutoff surface is fictitious and the region beyond it is assumed to be weakly gravitating, this result indicates that the s-wave approximation fails for the eternal black hole.
+Considering a collapsing black hole can avoid the issues associated with the s-wave approximation \cite{Gan:2022jay}, but the divergence of the radiation entropy with respect to the cutoff surface cannot be avoided if the island is located inside the horizon.

-In this work, we study the information paradox and island rule in the context of $f(\mathbb{Q})$ gravity.
-In Sec.~II, we introduce the fundamentals of $f(\mathbb{Q})$ gravity, including its action and field equations, and present black hole solutions along with the generalized entropy.
-In Sec.~III, we evaluate the radiation entropy of the eternal black hole, address the divergence issue, and then extend the analysis to a collapsing background.
-Finally, a summary of the main results is provided in Sec.~IV.
+In this work, we study the information paradox and the island rule in the context of $f(\mathbb{Q})$ gravity.
+In Sec.~\ref{secII}, we introduce the fundamentals of $f(\mathbb{Q})$ gravity, including its action and field equations, and present black hole solutions together with the generalized entropy.
+In Sec.~\ref{secIII}, we evaluate the radiation entropy of the eternal black hole, address the divergence issue, and then extend the analysis to a collapsing black hole background.
+Finally, a summary of the main results is provided in Sec.~\ref{secIV}.